jlengstorf/presentations/README.md

 ### Short version

-> Jason Lengstorf is a developer, architect, occasional designer, and frequent speaker.
-He’s passionate about building tools, systems, and training materials to create high-performance teams and apps.
-He later encourages those teams to use their newfound free time to go outside and be people and stuff.
+> Jason Lengstorf is a developer advocate, senior engineer, and occasional designer at [Gatsby](https://gatsbyjs.org).
+He’s an advocate for building highly productive teams through better communication, well designed systems and processes, and healthy work-life balance, and [he blogs about that sometimes](https://lengstorf.com/blog/).
 He lives in Portland, Oregon.

 ### Long version